 On the right-hand side, change the Path Mode property to Copy, then toggle the Embed Textures button.

-If your project doesn't already have .01 scene unit scaling, set the Transform > Scale to .01.
+If your project doesn't already have .01 scene unit scaling, set the Transform > Apply Scalings to FBX Unit Scale.
+For more details, see Blender FBX scaling.

 Under the Armature section, disable Add Leaf Bones.